 Photo: Ecological restoration of former sheep-ranching fields and natural regeneration in mountain areas at the Pumalín Douglas Tompkins Park in Chaitén, Los Lagos province, Chile.

-Chile recently updated its Nationally Determined Contributions (NDCs) for the reduction of its greenhouse gas emissions, becoming the first Latin American country and one of the first countries in the world to carry this out.
+Chile recently updated its Nationally Determined Contribution (NDC) for the reduction of its greenhouse gas emissions, becoming the first Latin American country and one of the first countries in the world to carry out this update.
 This was officially announced by Environment Minister Carolina Schmidt, reaffirming Chile's commitment and leadership against climate change at the regional and global levels.

 One of the innovations this brings is the incorporation of forest and landscape restoration (FLR) as a pillar of the transformation towards a more sustainable and climate-resilient economy.
 It complements adaptation and mitigation actions to reduce climate change risks included in Chile's National Development Policy.